ShaimaaIbrahim/ShowArticles/README.md

 # Tech stack & Open-source libraries
 ## Jetpack Library

 #.
 Paging 3 sets up a Repository that will use the local database to page in data for the UI and also back-fill the database from the network as the user reaches to the end of the data .

-#.
+(.)
 ViewBinding - allows to more easily write code that interacts with views and replaces findViewById.

-#.
+(.)
 ViewModel - UI related data holder, lifecycle aware.

-.Saved State module for ViewModel data that survives background process restart.

 .Lifecycles - Create a UI that automatically responds to lifecycle events.